dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   Configure the default action firewall performs on outbound connections.
 This setting will get applied to Windows version 1809 and above.

   - **Not configured**
-  - **Block** - The default firewall action isn't run on outbound traffic unless its explicitly specified not to block.
+  - **Block** - The default firewall action isn't run on outbound traffic unless it's explicitly specified not to block.
   - **Allow** - Default firewall actions run on outbound connections.

 - **Default action for inbound connections**